ne75/p2llvm/development/phase0/validation.md

 **Existing hardware semantic suite: PASS under the USB/loader assumption below.**
 Broader coverage and performance acceptance remain open.
 Production `master`, `production_baseline`, and the baseline tag remain unchanged.
-All work is local on `phase0_cleanup`; nothing has been pushed or installed over the production compiler.
+All work was local on `phase0_cleanup` at that checkpoint.
+The branch has since been published; the installed production compiler remains unchanged.
+Current cleanup status is in [step 6](step6.md).
 The LLVM version decision retains the pinned LLVM 14 fork for this repair series and separates the subsequent stable-release migration.

 ## Recorded checks